-- bullying (including cyber bullying) - sexual violence or sexual harassment online or offline - physical abuse any behaviour that causes physical harm to another - up-skirting - sexting (see above) - initiation/hazing type violence and rituals
+- bullying (including cyber bullying, prejudice-based and discriminatory bullying) - sexual violence or sexual harassment online or offline - physical abuse any behaviour that causes physical harm to another - sexual harassment - consensual and non-consensual sharing of nude and semi-nude images and/or videos - up-skirting - sexting (see above) - initiation/hazing type violence and rituals

 Any abusive comments and interactions are not tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up' and are always dealt with accordingly.
-The school endeavours to minimise the risk of peer on peer abuse by educating the children through PHSE lessons Anti-bullying Week, RE, RSE, Our Catholic ethos and Mission Statement and assemblies with Christ at the centre of all we do.
+The school endeavours to minimise the risk of peer on peer abuse by educating the children through PHSE lessons, Anti-bullying Week, RE, RSE, Our Catholic ethos and Mission Statement and assemblies with Christ at the centre of all we do.
 The school monitors all incidents on the playground and the ongoing wellbeing of all Students and Staff.
 Any incidents of peer on peer abuse are dealt with in the first instance by the Class Teacher who will speak with the children involved.
 Depending on the nature of the incident/s Parents/relevant outside agencies and the Police will be informed.